 - All staff members took the Implicit Association Test and debriefed, privately or with colleagues, reactions and action steps.

 “We’re truly acting on the needs of our community.
 We’re using our different kinds of knowledge to gauge what our community needs.
 We’re not just following a pre-determined set of steps.
-It is very much work of the heart.” – Engagement Committee Member
+It is very much work of the heart.” – EDI Committee Member

 Meet: The Museum School EDI Committee